Ngz91/dotfiles/README.md

     └── packer_compiled.lua
 ```

-init.lua is the first file neovim loads, here you can require other files with the plugins configurations or scripts that you wanna run. lua/user is where your Lua scripts and plugins configurations are, you can require them in init.lua by using the require function `require("user.plugin1")`.
+init.lua is the first file Neovim loads, here you can require other files with the plugins configurations or scripts that you wanna run. lua/user is where your Lua scripts and plugins configurations are, you can require them in init.lua by using the require function `require("user.plugin1")`.
 There's also a lsp(language server protocol) folder where all lsp configuration lies, here you can configure your language servers and lsp based plugins like lsp-saga, illuminate, etc.

 <b>NOTE:</b> This is not a standard, there are various ways this folder can be structured, but this one is very easy to understand.